electrified/rc2014-ym2149/README.md

 4. ```PRINT usr(0)```

 ## How to use from CP/M
+A command line PTx player for CP/M is available here: https://github.com/MMaciocia/RC2014-YM2149

+Additionally, Wayne has incorporated a player called "Tune" into RomWBW that will play PTx and MYM files See here for the source: https://github.com/wwarthen/RomWBW/tree/master/Source/Apps/Tune

-Start the Microsoft basic interpreter, mbasic, and run player/test.bas
+Start the Microsoft basic interpreter, mbasic, and refer to the above BASIC examples.

-Alternatively, PTxPlay can be assembled with an origin of 0x100.
+Alternatively, the PTxPlay source in this repository can be assembled with an origin of 0x100(adjust the ORG line in PTxPlay.asm from 0xC000 to 0x100).
 The resulting binary can then be uploaded and run as a .com file.

 ## Things to experiment with
 * Altering resistor values for the stereo mixing network.
 The values used were taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html